ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

      +-----+-----+
            |
      +-----+-----+
-     |           |        Modify build tasks or build environment
+     |           |        Modify build tasks or the build environment
-     |   Build   |        Poison build the agent or the compiler
+     |   Build   |        Poison the build agent/compiler
      |           |        Tamper with build cache
      +-----+-----+
            |